lex-node/governance/constitution/constitution.md

 * **Executive:** the functions of the DAO that are responsible for executing the decisions made by the Legislature
 * **Executive Vote:** any vote made by the Council with the intent of executing an action, both On-Chain and within the Council’s platforms
 * **Governance Stake:** POKT deposited with the On-Chain DAO Treasury (or a temporary trust, if the funds have been transferred to the trust by the Foundation), for so long as such POKT remains so deposited.
-* **Governance Upgrades:** any amendment to the government apparatus of the Pocket Network
+* **Governance Upgrades:** any amendment to the government apparatus of the Pocket Network, including the appointment or removal of directors or supervisors.
 * **Governance Transactions:** transactions executing the Council’s decisions in Pocket Core, by activating Protocol Upgrades, transferring On-Chain DAO Treasury funds, and/or changing parameters
 * **Judiciary:** the functions of the DAO responsible for enforcing the rules encoded in this Constitution
 * **Legal Order:** any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy